 Breastfeeding is one of nature's gifts and it's a special moment to share with your baby.

-It can present a few hurdles along the way especially when it comes to watching what you consume, sore nipples to those unplanned leaks which is why our Breastfeeding Essentials kit is designed to look after you and your baby, wherever you are.
+It can present a few hurdles along the way especially when it comes to watching what you consume, from sore nipples to those unplanned leaks which is why our Breastfeeding Essentials kit is designed to look after you and your baby, wherever you are.